9.0 Rear Suspension Parts

 6 - shock absorber

-7 - torsion stabilizer bar
+7 - torsion bar anti-roll bar

-The rear axle is maintenance free.
+The rear axle is maintenance-free.